Intrepidity/healthcheck/README.md

 This library comes out of the box with a simple HTTP Status check and PDO connection check, other checks have to be implemented manually.

+This library heavily relies on PSR-7, PSR-17 and PSR-18 standards, so it is often assumed that you supply your own implementations of PSR interfaces, such as request- and response factories.

 ## Recommendations

 ### Labels